Internal rotation of Milky Way dwarf spheroidal satellites with $Gaia$ Early Data Release 3: Results and discussion

 The case of Carina deserves some special attention.
-With $|V_T| = 9.56\pm 4.50 \kms$ and $|V_T|/\sigma_v = 1.45 \pm 0.73$, the galaxy seems to be an outlier in a sample of otherwise pressure-supported galaxies.
-Interestingly, no internal rotation from line-of-sight velocity gradients have been reported up to date in the core of Carina \citep{Wheeler2017}, and it is the galaxy with the lowest line-of-sight velocity dispersion in our \textit{sample 2}.
-If the values obtained here are accurate, Carina would be rotating in the plane of the sky with its internal angular momentum pointing along the line-of-sight and thus a large part of its 1D dispersion signal would also be contained in the same plane.
+With $|V_T| = 9.56\pm 4.50 \kms$ and $|V_T|/\sigma_v = 1.45 \pm 0.73$, the galaxy seems to be an outlier (at $\sim 2 \sigma$ level) in a sample of otherwise pressure-supported galaxies.
+Interestingly, no internal rotation from line-of-sight velocity gradients has been reported up to date in the core of Carina \citep{Wheeler2017}, and it is the galaxy with the lowest line-of-sight velocity dispersion in our \textit{sample 2}.
+If the values obtained here are accurate, Carina would be rotating in the plane of the sky with its internal angular momentum pointing along the line of sight and thus a large part of its 1D dispersion signal would also be contained in the same plane.
 This would imply a significantly larger mass for Carina.
 Assuming spherical symmetry, the addition of rotation to the mass calculation yields values around $\sim2\times10^8 M_\odot$.

 On the other hand, Carina has, together with Sextans, the smallest number of identified members in our \textit{sample 2}.
 That, the large errors in $V_T$, and the fact that Carina shows the largest contamination in our \textit{sample 2} (6.3\%, see Section~\ref{sec:Samples_of_galaxies}) could cast some doubts on the reliability of the results obtained here.
 In addition, the PMs used by \citet{Wheeler2017} to correct for projection effects in their $ \vlos $ gradients were derived by \citet{Piatek2003}, which are not consistent in the Dec. direction with those derived here or others works based on Gaia data.
-The use of more recent PM values could introduce changes in the inferred velocity gradients, which in turn could result in the detection of rotation along the line-of-sight.
+The use of more recent PM values could introduce changes in the inferred velocity gradients, which in turn could result in the detection of rotation along the line of sight.

 Either way, being an outlier or having unreliable measurements, Carina deserves further individual study that is beyond the scope of this work, and it seems sensible to not include it in our fittings.
 Therefore, we decided to exclude Carina from our MCMC experiments, but to continue showing its values throughout the paper.
 Lastly, it is worth noticing that even multiplying the error bars by two, Carina would still exhibit clockwise rotation, which leads us to confirm such rotation with the present data.